Skip to content

 Extensibility and Customization

-• Nix: Nix offers a wide range of options for customizing package builds, system configurations, and environments.
-However, these customizations are often done through the Nix language itself, which may be less powerful than a full programming language.
+• Nix: Nix offers a wide range of options for customizing package builds, system configurations, and environments, primarily through the Nix language.